Unfortunately, I have seen too many men suffer, often unnecessarily from prostate cancer or its medical treatment.

 “I have PSA recurrence after surgery, now what?”

 “What’s truly the best diet for prostate cancer?”

 I can help clear up the best medical treatment for your type of prostate cancer if any medical treatment is needed at all, then prescribe a holistic protocol that will rebuild your body to make it an unfavorable environment to cancer.

 The Pre-Diagnosis Prostate Cancer Phase

-This is a situation where you have a high PSA and your urologist is recommending a biopsy, and you are thinking, “there’s no way I’m getting my prostate biopsied!”
+This is a situation where you have a high PSA and your urologist is recommending a biopsy, and you are thinking, “there’s no way I’m getting my prostate poked with needles!”

 As a naturopathic functional medicine doctor, I believe less medical intervention is often best.
 And when the PSA is high, a biopsy is often NOT needed.
 However, we don’t want to be foolish.
-If we determine you need appropriate prostate cancer screening to save your life then that’s what I would suggest.
-It depends on your particular scenario.
+After analysis of multiple data points, we determine you need appropriate prostate cancer screening to save your life then that’s what I would suggest.
+It depends on your particular situation.

-If, after extensive analysis of numerous data points, we determine you should consider a prostate biopsy, I will recommend you do so suggest physicians who are the “real players” with the best biopsy technique nearest to you.
-I know many great urologists from all over the United States and even the world at large.
+If, after extensive analysis of numerous data points, we determine you should consider a prostate biopsy, I will recommend you to do so and recommend the best of the best urologists to do so from anywhere in the United States or even the world at large.

 If you’ve already been diagnosed with prostate cancer, take a deep breath, and let’s figure out what is the best treatment plan for you.

 The Post-diagnosis Prostate Cancer Phase